foreverbell/ray-tracer/README.md

 This is a tiny ray tracer, rendering scene purely using CPU.

 It uses the `SDL` to present the image to users.
-(See http://www.libsdl.org/)
+(See http://www.libsdl.org)

 # Compiling

-Firstly, you should retrieve the resources from another repository https://github.com/foreverbell/miscellaneous/, or execute the `initialize.py` in the root folder.
+Firstly, you should retrieve the resources from another repository https://github.com/foreverbell/miscellaneous, or execute the `initialize.py` in the root folder.

 ## Under Windows

 Microsoft Visual C++ 2013 is currently supported.
 To compile, please open the respective project file in the root folder.
-We already provide `SDL.dll` in the root folder and the SDL library in the folder `SDL-1.2.15`.
+We already provide `SDL.dll` in the root folder and the SDL library in the folder `lib/SDL-1.2.15`.

-Please, switch to the `Release` mode to improve the efficiency of the program.
+**N.B.** Switch to the `Release` mode to improve the efficiency of the program.

 ## Under Linux

-To compile, please type `make` in the folder `/src`, then the file `rt` will be generated in this folder.
-You should have the SDL library installed first.
-(You can download SDL library from http://www.libsdl.org/download-1.2.php)
+Firstly, install SDL library from http://www.libsdl.org/download-1.2.php, then execute command `make` in the folder `/src`, then the file `rt` will be generated in this folder.

 # Demos